Get a Free consultation form Medipars Care Team

 • Well experienced doctors

-• The high number of retinal detachment in Iran
+• The high number of retinal detachments in Iran

-Diagnostic and surgical centres accordant with today's European standards are performing the highest quality operations in Iran.
+Diagnostic and surgical centers accordance with today’s European standards is performing the highest quality operations in Iran.
 Another reason for retinal detachment in Iran is its lower cost compared to other countries.

 • Types of retinal detachment